Hamm, Liukin, Nemov, Raducan Inducted In 2018

-The International Gymnastics Hall of Fame will include 98 individuals from 22 nations on May 19, 2018, in Oklahoma City.
-Paul Hamm and fellow American Nastia Liukin will be inducted along with Romanian Andreea Raducan.
-Alexei Nemov entered the Hall of Fame last year, but could not travel at the last minute.
-He plans to come this year, however.
+The International Gymnastics Hall of Fame, on May 19, 2018, in Oklahoma City, inducted Paul Hamm and fellow American Nastia Liukin, along with Romanian Andreea Raducan.
+Alexei Nemov entered the Hall of Fame in 2017, but could not travel at the last minute.
+He attended in 2018, however.

 Paul Hamm was the first American male to win a world all-around title, which he did at the 2003 Anaheim World Championships.
 A year later, he became the first American male to win an Olympic all-around gold, at the 2004 Athens Games.